Francis J. Weber: Biography

 Msgr.
 Weber was born Frank J. Weber in Indianapolis, Indiana to Frank J. and Katherine E. Thompson Weber.
 He has one sister, Mary Alice Weber.
-In December of 1945 the family moved to Los Angeles, California where he entered Los Angeles College, a Catholic junior seminary, in 1946.
+In December 1945 the family moved to Los Angeles, California where he entered Los Angeles College, a Catholic junior seminary, in 1946.
 Later he attended St. John’s College and St. John’s Seminary in Camarillo.

 While on the seminary campus, he worked at the Edward Laurence Doheny Memorial Library.
 He was ordained a Catholic priest April 30, 1959.
 From 1959 to 1961 he served as Assistant Pastor of St. Vincent Catholic Church in West Hollywood and Assistant Director of the National Legion of Decency.

 Father Weber was sent to Washington, D.C. to do post-graduate studies at Catholic University of America.
 He also earned a certificate in Records Management from American University.

 In 1962 Father Weber was selected to be the founding archivist for the Archives of the Archdiocese of Los Angeles where he continues to serve.